How to embrace employee-generated-content?

 Communicate a clear EGC policy

 While you want to encourage your employees to create content that interests them, you also need to help establish the parameters.
 Be clear in your content creation policy, sharing guidelines around the type of content suitable in a professional context and how and when to share it.
+With the Internal Wire, we can help you to develop these guidelines and communicate them to employees.

 Consider an approval process

-While you don’t want too many barriers, you can implement an approval process for certain types of content or for different platforms.
-Make this as seamless and as clear as possible so employees are not discouraged.
+While you don’t want too many barriers, you can implement an approval process for certain types of content or different platforms.
+Make this as seamless and clear as possible so employees are not discouraged.

-Create a Playbook
+Create an EGC Playbook

 While many employees will be digital natives and have some level of comfort with posting to the social intranet or capturing short snippets of video, not everyone will.
 What we have found useful is creating an Employee Content Playbook, that shares tips and tools on everything from how to take a well-framed video to writing a short blog.
 This can also include clear guidelines on how to incorporate your organisation’s values and link business goals with the content created.
 For more, read our case study on our work with Laya Healthcare.